Grace & Favour: Cancellation

 In a 1993 interview on American television, Inman recalled that "the BBC axed it in their wisdom, and it was a case of 'No, we're not doing anymore'".
-Inman was "a bit distressed" by the series' cancellation, because Lloyd had approached him and explained the storyline for the third series, in which a wedding was to be arranged for Mr Humphries and Mavis Moutlerd, whereby Inman would portray Mr Humphries's mother in a dual role (as he had done in the original series).
+Inman was "a bit distressed" by the series' cancellation, because Lloyd had approached him and explained the storyline for the third series, in which a wedding was to be arranged for Mr Humphries and Mavis Moulterd, whereby Inman would portray Mr Humphries' mother in a dual role (as he had done in the original series).
 Mavis would instead choose to run off with a village boy; Mr Humphries would be heartbroken, falling into Mrs Slocombe's arms, much to her delight.
-Heywood stated that, when news had reached that the series had been cancelled, it "hit the original cast members even harder than us newer characters", resulting in the cast members "los[ing] touch" with each other.
-Heywood stated that the series was cancelled due to it "just [not being] his cup of tea" of the then-BBC1 Controller, Alen Yentob.
+Heywood stated that, when news was received that the series had been cancelled, it "hit the original cast members even harder than us newer characters", resulting in the cast members "los[ing] touch" with each other.
+Heywood stated that the series was cancelled due to it "just [not being] his cup of tea", referring to the then-BBC1 Controller, Alan Yentob.
 The series was the last written by Lloyd and Croft together.